-- 14. Representative Plaintiff is an adult individual and, at all relevant times herein, a resident and citizen of the Commonwealth in which this judicial district is located.
-Representative Plaintiff is a victim of the Data Breach. - 15.
-Defendant received highly sensitive personal, medical, and financial information from Representative Plaintiff.
-As a result, Representative Plaintiff's information was among the data accessed by an unauthorized third-party in the Data Breach.
+14. Representative Plaintiff is an adult individual and, at all relevant times herein, a resident and citizen of the state of Kansas.
+Representative Plaintiff is a victim of the Data Breach.

-- 16. Representative Plaintiff received-and was a "consumer" for purposes of obtaining services from Defendant within this state. - 17.
+- 15. Defendant received highly sensitive personal, medical, and financial information from Representative Plaintiff in connection with the medical services she had received or requested.
+As a result, Representative Plaintiff's information was among the data accessed by an unauthorized third party in the Data Breach. - 16.
+Representative Plaintiff received-and was a "consumer" for the purpose of receiving services-from Defendant within this state. - 17.
 At all times herein relevant, Representative Plaintiff is and was a member of each of the Classes. - 18.
-As required in order to obtain services from Defendant, Representative Plaintiff provided Defendant with highly sensitive personal, financial, health and insurance information. - 19.
-Representative Plaintiff's PHI/PII was exposed in the Data Breach because Defendant stored and/or shared Representative Plaintiff's PHI/PII and financial information.
-His PHI/PII and financial information was within the possession and control of Defendant at the time of the Data Breach. - 20.
-Representative Plaintiff received a letter from Defendant, dated February 13, 2023, stating that his PHI/PII and/or financial information was involved in the Data Breach (the "Notice"). - 21.
-As a result, Representative Plaintiff spent time dealing with the consequences of the Data Breach, which included and continues to include, time spent verifying the legitimacy and impact of the Data Breach, exploring credit monitoring and identity theft insurance options, self-monitoring his/her/their accounts and seeking legal counsel regarding his options for remedying and/or mitigating the effects of the Data Breach.
+As required in order to obtain services from Defendant, Representative Plaintiff provided Defendant with highly sensitive personal, health and insurance information. - 19.
+Representative Plaintiff's PHI/PII was exposed in the Data Breach because Defendant stored and/or shared Representative Plaintiff's PHI/PII.
+Her PHI/PII was within the possession and control of Defendant at the time of the Data Breach. - 20.
+Representative Plaintiff received a letter from Defendant, dated February 24, 2023, stating that her PHI/PII was involved in the Data Breach (the "Notice"). - 21.
+As a result, Representative Plaintiff spent time dealing with the consequences of the Data Breach, which included and continues to include, time spent verifying the legitimacy and impact of the Data Breach, exploring credit monitoring and identity theft insurance options, self-monitoring her accounts and seeking legal counsel regarding her options for remedying and/or mitigating the effects of the Data Breach.
 This time has been lost forever and cannot be recaptured. - 22.
-Representative Plaintiff suffered actual injury in the form of damages to and diminution in the value of his PHI/PII-a form of intangible property that she/he/they entrusted to Defendant, which was compromised in and as a result of the Data Breach.
+Representative Plaintiff suffered actual injury in the form of damages to and diminution in the value of her PHI/PII-a form of intangible property that she entrusted to Defendant, which was compromised in and as a result of the Data Breach. - 23.
+Representative Plaintiff suffered lost time, annoyance, interference, and inconvenience as a result of the Data Breach and has anxiety and increased concerns for the loss of privacy, as well as anxiety over the impact of cybercriminals accessing, using, and selling her PHI/PII.

-- 23. Representative Plaintiff suffered lost time, annoyance, interference, and inconvenience as a result of the Data Breach and has anxiety and increased concerns for the loss of privacy, as well as anxiety over the impact of cybercriminals accessing, using, and selling his PHI/PII and/or financial information. - 24.
-Representative Plaintiff have suffered imminent and impending injury arising from the substantially increased risk of fraud, identity theft, and misuse resulting from his PHI/PII and financial information, in combination with his name, being placed in the hands of unauthorized third parties/criminals. - 25.
-Representative Plaintiff has a continuing interest in ensuring that his PHI/PII and financial information, which, upon information and belief, remains backed up in Defendant's possession, is protected and safeguarded from future breaches.
+- 24. Representative Plaintiff has suffered imminent and impending injury arising from the substantially increased risk of fraud, identity theft, and misuse resulting from her PHI/PII, in combination with her name, being placed in the hands of unauthorized third parties/criminals. - 25.
+Representative Plaintiff has a continuing interest in ensuring that her PHI/PII which, upon information and belief, remains backed up in Defendant's possession, is protected and safeguarded from future breaches.